Don’t Just Blame COVID-19 for College Football’s Lost Season

 “I know that I want to see college football in the fall,” Mississippi governor Tate Reeves said last week.
 “The best way for that to occur is for us all to recognize that wearing a mask — as irritating as it can be, and I promise you I hate it more than anybody watching today — it is critical.”

 Last week was also when the Big Ten released a full season schedule and the SEC announced the addition of two games to their 2020 schedule.
 That means that just a week ago, conferences were still trying to play college football this year.
 But then players started speaking up.
 A collection of Pac-12 players, including a pair of All-Americans, wrote a letter in the Players Tribune with a list of demands they wanted met in order to play the upcoming season; many Big Ten players followed suit.
 In a leaked call between SEC commissioner Greg Sankey and many SEC players, one league official flat-out admitted “there will be outbreaks.”
-On Monday, ESPN reported that Big Ten administrators were concerned about how five players have developed myocardia as a result of COVID-19 and that it “made the bar higher” for a return to play this fall.
+On Monday, ESPN reported that Big Ten administrators were concerned about how five players have developed myocarditis as a result of COVID-19 and that it “made the bar higher” for a return to play this fall.
 They should be concerned — myocardia is a rare but serious side effect of COVID-19 — but that danger is certainly not something the conference just discovered in the last five days; Boston Red Sox pitcher Eduardo Rodriguez, as just one example, is already sitting out the MLB season because of his own COVID-19-linked myocardia diagnosis.

 College football has survived many things, and many have been willing to keep playing amid the pandemic, but the one thing it can’t survive is a united front of players — even ones without a union who are unpaid in a sport that brings in billions of dollars a year.
 Meeting the players’ COVID-19-safety demands would be impossible, and colleges know it.
 In a perfect world, schools would bubble their teams like the NBA has, making sure players and personnel don’t go anywhere but to the practice fields, the games, and their homes.
 But they can’t do that, because a bubble-bound season would keep players away from class, and many schools, including here in Georgia, are opening for in-person instruction.
 The sanctioned skipping of class would shatter the illusion that keeps college sports alive in the first place: That these players are students, not professional athletes, and thus not able to be paid for the revenue they produce.